-Aldi’s heart-shaped casserole dish launches just in time Valentine’s Day
+Aldi’s heart-shaped casserole dish launches in time Valentine’s Day

 With famous beauty buys, candles, and even a certain caterpillar cake that broke the internet last year, it’s safe to say that the budget supermarket has our backs when it comes to getting the good stuff for less.
 And you won’t be disappointed with this latest offering.

-Another popular option is Aldi’s cast-iron cooking pot range, as it’s said to be a dupe of Le Creuset’s signature cookware.
-A whopping 11 times cheaper than its famous French competitor, it’s understandable that people may have their doubts over Aldi’s selection.
+Another popular option is Aldi’s cast-iron cooking pot range, as it’s said to be a dupe of Le Creuset’s signature cookware, and its latest contender is in the form of heart-shaped casserole dishes, just in time for Valentine’s Day.
+The perfect addition to any romantic night in, these dishes will put the love back into even the most basic one-pot wonder.

+A whopping nine times cheaper than its famous French competitor’s £190 love heart dish (Lecreuset.co.uk) it’s understandable that people may have their doubts over Aldi’s selection.
 We did too – until we tried it, that is.
-It didn’t take long before our reviewer was singing its praises when comparing the supermarket’s classic round pot to their trusty Le Crueset.
+It didn’t take long before our reviewer was singing its praises when comparing the supermarket’s classic round pot to their trusty Le Creuset.

-The budget brand has unveiled a new contender in the form of heart-shaped casserole dishes, just in time for Valentine’s Day.
-The perfect addition to any romantic night in, these dishes will put the love back into even the most basic one-pot wonder.

 If you’re sold on Aldi’s range and want to snap up a cute heart-shaped pot, read on for everything you need to know.